KTOK: 1960s - 1980s

 KTOK gradually increased the talk programming and cut the MOR music programming.
 By the 1980s, it had become a talk station.

 1990s - Today

 KTOK and its FM station were acquired in 1992 by San Antonio-based Clear Channel Communications (the forerunner to current owner iHeartMedia).
 At one time, the news staff numbered 12. iHeart moved its Oklahoma City operations to 50 Penn Place off Northwest Expressway and Interstate 44.

 In the 2010s, the station got a slight power increase, going from 5,000 watts to 5,800 watts, day and night.
 It also got a simulcast on an HD Radio subchannel of co-owned KXXY-FM.

+For much of the late 1990s and early 2000s, KTOK's studios and offices were in the 50 Penn Place building on the Northwest side.
+In early 2022, iHeartMedia Oklahoma City moved KTOK, along with sister stations KGHM, KJYO, KTST, KXXY-FM, KREF-FM (now KOKQ), to new state of the art studios at 6525 North Meridian Avenue. further up the road on the Northwest side, just a few miles west from their former studios.